2026 Freight Cost Outlook

 - Minimize Less-Than-Truckload (LTL) Shipments: LTL shipments are often costlier per unit.
 Collaborate with nearby businesses or use freight pooling to fill trucks, further cutting freight costs.

-Cutting Freight Costs Example: A regional distributor consolidated deliveries to multiple stores into a single truckload, reducing fuel costs by 18% and improving delivery efficiency.
+Cutting Freight Costs Example: A regional distributor can consolidate deliveries to multiple stores into a single truckload, reducing fuel use and improving delivery efficiency.

 2. Leverage Technology for Logistics Cost Management